An executive of FTR Transportation Intelligence believes that a driver pay increase would be the biggest “cost pressure” on carriers this year.

 “Trades that compete with trucking (like manufacturing and construction) are doing well, at least compared to recent level,” he added.

-Manufacturing and construction are growing on a national level, with construction markets in states like Florida and Texas that were devastated by hurricanes last year experiencing surges.
+Manufacturing and construction are growing on a national level, with construction markets in states like Florida and Texas, which were devastated by hurricanes last year experiencing surges.

 Increasing profitability with electronic logging devices

-ELDs can help carriers increase profitability by reducing administrative burden, minimizing fuel wastage, increasing efficiency and improving productivity.
+ELDs can help carriers increase profitability by reducing administrative burden, minimizing fuel wastage, increasing efficiency, and improving productivity.
 In 2018, carriers may have to bear additional expenses because of increased driver pay.
-Making sure that truckers are equipped with feature-rich, FMCSA-registered, and affordable electronic logging devices would definitely help.
+Ensuring truckers are equipped with feature-rich, FMCSA-registered, and affordable electronic logging devices would help.

 If you are looking for a reliable, FMCSA-registered, and feature-rich ELD solution, try Motive.

 The Motive ELD is FMCSA-registered, affordable, and has numerous fleet management features that can help increase productivity, efficiency, and profitability.